mars-protocol/rover/README.md

 - Install [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)

 - Also note that Intel/Amd 64-bit processor is required.
-While there is experimental Arm support for CosmWasm/rust-optimizer, it's discouraged to use in production and LocalOsmosis is likely to have issues.
+While there is experimental ARM support for CosmWasm/rust-optimizer, it's discouraged to use in production and LocalOsmosis is likely to have issues.

 ### Build